 Our deputies have done amazing things.

-Uh we've taken this uh in the five years I've been sheriff, we've taken the Broward Sheriff's Office to a new level.
+We've taken the Broward Sheriff's Office to a new level.

 I work with some of the bravest people I've ever met.

-Florida State Representative Bill Hager from Boca sent a letter to the governor of Florida, Rick Scott yesterday, asking him to remove you for negligence of duty and incompetence.
+Florida State Representative Bill Hager from Boca sent a letter to the governor of Florida, Rick Scott, yesterday, asking him to remove you for negligence of duty and incompetence.

 What's your response and will you resign?

-It was a shame and of course I won't resign.
+It was a shame, of course.

 It was a shameful letter.